wp-plugins/newstatpress/readme.txt

 The number of installed plugins is obtained by counting the encripted MD5 site domain where the plugin is installed and his version inside a table into newstatpress.altervista.org database.
 As MD5 is used, this means that the site is registered anonymous and so site privacy is mantained.
-Actually the registration is send after an newstatpressupdate, or when a option or credit pages are visited, so it not affect a user that visit your site.
+Actually the registration is send when you are in admin area, so it not affects a user that visit your site.
 If you put %installed% into one your page, take present that it goes to read a value to newstatpress.altervista.org database (it is one value, so performance should be fast).
 The used registration scripts are added inside include directory.